boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/google-bigquery.md

 ![ServiceAuth](/static/assets/working-with-datasource/data-connectors/images/GoogleBigQuery/CreateServiceAccount.png)

 4. In the Service account name field, enter a name.
-The Google Cloud console fills in the Service account ID field based on this name.
+The Google Cloud console will automatically populate the Service account ID field based on this name.

 ![ServiceAuth](/static/assets/working-with-datasource/data-connectors/images/GoogleBigQuery/CreateServiceAccountDialog.png)

 5. In the Service account description field, enter a description.
 For example, Service account for quickstart.

 6. Click Create and continue.